andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 the current state of Haskell education, dependent types are often considered topics for “advanced” Haskell users.
-However, I can definitely foresee a day where the ease of use of modern Haskell libraries relying on dependent types as well as their ubiquitousness forces programming with dependent types to be an integral part of regular intermediate (or even beginner) Haskell education, as much as Traversable or Maps.
+However, I can definitely foresee a day where the ease of use of modern Haskell libraries relying on dependent types forces programming with dependent types to be an integral part of regular intermediate (or even beginner) Haskell education, as much as Traversable or Maps.

-The point of this post is to show some practical examples of using dependent types in the real world, and to also walk through the “why” and high-level philosophy of the way you structure your Haskell programs.
+The point of this post is to show some practical examples of using dependent types in guiding your programming, and to also walk through the “why” and high-level philosophy of the way you structure your Haskell programs.
 It’ll also hopefully instill an intuition of a dependently typed work flow of “exploring” how dependent types can help your current programs.

 The first project in this series will build up to type-safe **[artificial neural